 Gap: There is a gap with understanding the genes involved with the long-term survival of F. tularensis in freshwater environments.
 My project aims to determine the genes that are essential for this survival.

-Hypothesis: What are the gene(s) responsible for the survival of F. tularensis at 4°C in water?
-Or maybe, what genes are essential for the effect of survival of F. tularensis at 4°C in water?
+Hypothesis: What are the gene(s) that alllow survival of F. tularensis at 4°C in freshwater?

 Aims: We will test the hypothesis with the following aims:

-Creation of plasmids pKR140 and pKR141, with pKR141 being the new Tn-Seq vector
+Creation of a new vector for Tn-Seq, pKR141

 Electroporating into F. tularensis